arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-20-emacs-mark-ring.md

 ## Just Going Back
-So you have a history of marked position.
+So you have variable to store a history of marked position.
 The basic idea is:

 * You store a position for future use.
 * You move around.